 Dr. Travis Waswick with Sanford Health in Mayville asks university students to follow the CDC-recommended guidelines when requesting a COVID-19 test due to being a close contact.

-If an individual is not showing symptoms, but recently had contact with an individual who tested positive, testing is beneficial because asymptomatic individuals can spread the virus.
-The best time for asymptomatic individuals to get tested is 7 to 10 days after having contact with someone who tested positive.
+If an individual is not showing symptoms, but recently had contact with an individual who tested positive and is not fully vaccinated, testing is beneficial because asymptomatic individuals can spread the virus.
+The best time for asymptomatic individuals to get tested is 5 to 7 days after having contact with someone who tested positive.
 Per Dr. Waswick, Mayville Clinic will only test asymptomatic individuals in the time frame indicated above.
 If the close contact develops symptoms, he or she can test as soon as symptoms occur.

 The phone number for Sanford Health in Mayville is 701-788-3800.

 Calculate the end of your 14-day quarantine period using the calculator at health.nd.gov/covidcalculator.

 Per the North Dakota Department of Health, you may be released from quarantine AFTER DAY 10 if the following criteria are met:

 - You remain symptom-free.